Due to COVID-19, extended order fulfilment times may apply. We apologise for any inconvenience.

 Ask most executive chefs what they look for above all else in a sous chef and the majority will tell you that they must have someone they can count on.

-The chef needs to know that when he’s not personally maintaining the kitchen, his right-hand can be trusted to maintain the standards and qualities that the chef has worked long and hard to establish.
+The chef needs to know that when they're not personally maintaining the kitchen, their right-hand can be trusted to maintain the standards and qualities that the chef has worked long and hard to establish.

 A capable, loyal, and trustworthy sous chef is a gift that few chefs take lightly.